-YOUR SMI RESPONSES INDICATE THAT you think it is important to find a purpose in life, to identify something that, by making a difference, makes our life meaningful.
-You actually state that you may have found it, through actions that serve others.
+YOUR SMI RESPONSES INDICATE THAT you may have found a purpose in life, through actions that serve others.

-It is possible that part of your obligations and responsibilities are to serve others, to attend to their needs or expectations.
-Your work, family, perhaps relationships, form part of your reality and use up your available energy - and you perceive this as your service.
-Or you may have found a cause where you can contribute your unique skills and talents, for the greater good.
+It is possible that you found a cause, or that part of your obligations and responsibilities are to serve others, to attend to their needs or expectations.
+Your work, family, perhaps relationships, form part of your reality and perhaps use up your available energy - and you perceive this as your service.
+If that is so, how does this make you feel?
+Do these activities feel like your "calling", or like an obligation that lands upon you?